PLAN YOUR VISIT

 japan-money

-As the old saying goes, ‘cash is king’ and nowhere is that more true than in Japan.
-The big surprise for many first-time travellers to Japan – especially those expecting a country of robots and mega-tech – is that this is still very much a cash economy.
-That’s right!
-Depending where you are from, you may well have to handle cash – good old physical cash – for the first time in a long time and be prepared for many businesses that only accept cash – especially in rural/regional areas.
+As the old saying goes, “cash is king” and nowhere is that more true than in Japan.
+The big surprise for many first-time travelers to Japan, especially those expecting a country of robots and mega-tech, is that Japan is still very much a cash economy.
+Be prepared for many businesses to only accept cash – especially in rural/regional areas.

 japan-money